 Last week, the Alternative Investment Management Association (“AIMA”) released the text of a letter it received from Stephen Hanks, Head of Market Policy at the FCA.
-The letter was dated July 19, 2017, but sent a week ago.
-The letter is a response to one sent by AIMA back in April, asking the FCA to clarify their position on how MiFID II requirements should be extended to non-European Union ("EU") delegates (e.g., those acting as sub-advisers), including its new rules on paying for research.
+The letter was dated 19 July 2017 but sent one week ago.
+The letter is a response to one sent by AIMA back in April, asking the FCA to clarify their position on how MiFID II requirements should be extended to non-EU delegates (e.g. those acting as sub-advisers), including its new rules on paying for research.

-The FCA’s stated position is more extreme than most industry commentators (including our team in Europe) had been expecting.
-Clients, particularly those that serve as a delegate of a UK investment firm, should urgently review their arrangements in this area to ensure compliance with the new regime by January 3, 2018.
+The FCA’s stated position is more extreme than most industry commentators (including ourselves) had been expecting.
+Clients, particularly those that serve as a delegate of a UK investment firm, should urgently review their arrangements in this area to ensure compliance with the new regime by 3 January 2018.
 There are also broader implications for non-EU delegates of EU firms in general, and a potential read-across to other investor protection rules.

 - directly paid for by the manager; or

-This radical change of rules is problematic for any manager organized on a global basis, for example where research is received in one location but shared and consumed elsewhere across potentially inconsistent, or conflicting, regulatory regimes.
-For U.S. advisers in particular, either those with EU-affiliated entities authorized under MiFID, or acting as sub-advisors to EU funds, the new rules are incompatible with the SEC’s restriction on broker dealers from receiving separate “hard dollar” payments for research.
+This radical change of rules is problematic for any manager organised on a global basis, for example where research is received in one location but shared and consumed elsewhere across potentially inconsistent, or conflicting, regulatory regimes.
+For US advisers in particular, either those with EU-affiliated entities authorised under MiFID, or acting as sub-advisors to EU funds, the new rules are incompatible with the SEC’s restriction on broker dealers from receiving separate “hard dollar” payments for research.

-Firms with entities registered with both the SEC and under MiFID, operating under a shared research model, have for a while recognized that a delicate crafting of arrangements (e.g., a transfer pricing arrangement) would be required to ensure that they remain compliant on both sides of the Atlantic.
+Firms with entities registered with both the SEC and under MiFID, operating under a shared research model, have for a while recognised that a delicate crafting of arrangements (e.g. a transfer pricing arrangement) would be required to ensure that they remain compliant on both sides of the Atlantic.

-In its opening letter, AIMA recognized the significance of Articles 31 and 32 of the MiFID II Delegated Regulation: firms outsourcing critical or important operational functions must remain fully responsible for discharging all of their obligations.
-Service providers located in third countries are required to be authorized or registered in its home country and is effectively supervised by the competent authority in that third country.
+In its opening letter, AIMA recognised the significance of Articles 31 and 32 of the MiFID II Delegated Regulation: firms outsourcing critical or important operational functions must remain fully responsible for discharging all of their obligations.
+Service providers located in third countries are required to be authorised or registered in its home country and is effectively supervised by the competent authority in that third country.

 However, AIMA went on to assert that there is a substantive difference between requiring a manager to operate under local rules, and a full look-through to the MiFID rules themselves.
 It noted that this was the longstanding practice adopted by UK firms under the original MiFID, and argued for a similar approach to be taken under MiFID II.